-Second, investigations have been directed towards the decay of the Higgs boson into lighter CP-odd or CP-even Higgs states, with particular attention given to the processes $h_2 \rightarrow a_1 a_1, h_1 \rightarrow a_1 a_1$ , and $h_2 \rightarrow h_1 h_1$ manifesting in final states comprising four bottom quarks (4b), four jets (4j), a pair of bottom quarks and a pair of tau leptons (2b2 $\tau$ ), and four tau leptons $(4\tau)$ respectively [55].
+Second, investigations have been directed towards the decay of the Higgs boson into lighter CP-odd or CP-even Higgs states, with particular attention given to the processes $h_2 \to a_1 a_1$ , $h_1 \to a_1 a_1$ , and $h_2 \to h_1 h_1$ manifesting in final states comprising four bottom quarks (4b), four jets (4j), a pair of bottom quarks and a pair of tau leptons (2b2 $\tau$ ), and four tau leptons (4 $\tau$ ) respectively [43].
 Three distinct scenarios are compared and their relative sensitivities are evaluated in the context of detecting these exotic Higgs decay modes at the HL-LHC as well as at forthcoming lepton colliders, including the CEPC.
 The predominant mechanism for the production of the SM-like Higgs boson is identified as the Zh channel.

 Empirical findings suggest that the most efficient strategy for the detection of these exotic decays at the CEPC would be via the $4\tau$ channel, with the requisite minimum integrated luminosity for potential discoveries being as modest as 0.26 fb-1.
-Table V encapsulates the requisite minimum integrated luminosities for the detection of these exotic Higgs decays across various experimental setups, including the HL-LHC, CEPC, FCC-ee, and ILC.
+Table IV presents the essential minimum integrated luminosities for the detection of these exotic Higgs decays across various experimental setups, including the HL-LHC, CEPC, FCC-ee, and ILC.
 The analysis indicates that the luminosity threshold requisite for discovery at the CEPC is comparable to that of the FCC-ee, highlighting the competitive potential of these facilities in the search for new physics phenomena.